slartibaartfast/allocate-token/README.md

 curl -k -u dogdogalina@mrdogdogalina.com:ff9k3l2 https://localhost:8000/authToken
 ```

-If you have Python3 installed, run test.py to test the Astra database GraphQL endpoint and the endpoints of our service.
+If you have Python3 installed, or a Docker container with a Python3 environment, run test.py to test the Astra database GraphQL endpoint and the endpoints of our service.
+Prior to running the script, edit the endpoint variables to use your cluster ID and region in the urls.
 ```
 python3 test.py
 ```